 These changes are the same as in a proposed DLL_ID parameter revision, as part of the pending BIRD for file naming rules that already expands file names to include a pre-pended path string.

-Other changes are made to keep BIRD147.X in synchronized nd not in conflict with the pending file naming rules BIRD include removal of allowing “absolute path” and a ../ path in the DLL_ID examples.
+Other changes are made to keep BIRD147.X in synchronized and not in conflict with the pending file naming rules BIRD include removal of allowing “absolute path” and a ../ path in the DLL_ID examples.

+BIRD147.5 changes BCI_GetWave_Block_UI to BCI_Message_Interval_UI and the Type of both it and BCI_Training_UI from UI to Integer.
+It softens the linkage between it and the EDA-determined AMI_GetWave block_size while retaining a mechanism for the model to inform the EDA tool of the optimal messaging interval.
+The EDA tool may use BCI_Message_Interval to select an AMI_GetWave block size which provides for efficient messaging during adaptation.